 Next, you will be required to specify the Hard Disk to use.
 Choose “Create Virtual Hard Disk” then select size of your virtual disk (100GB).
 Click on the “Create” button and the virtual machine will be created.

 Open the just created virtual machine and click on the “Settings” button.
 In the “System” category open the “motherboard” tab.
 Check the box next to “Enable EFI” and change chipset to PIIX3.

 In the “Processor” tab, check the box next to “Enable PAE/NX” and increase cores to 2 (50% of your CPU)

 In the “Display” category, change the Video memory to 128MB.
 You can make many other changes as you wish using the different categories available.
 When done, close the Virtual machine.

-To open Command prompt, type “CMD” in the search box.
+Close your VirtualBox before follow this step.
+To open the Command Prompt, type “CMD” in the search box.
 When you get the results, right-click on CMD and click on “Run as administrator”.

 cd "C:\Program Files\Oracle\VirtualBox\"

 VBoxManage.exe modifyvm "Your VM Name" --cpuidset 00000001 000106e5 00100800 0098e3fd bfebfbff